Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Results

+Note that while the pheromone level on an edge has no associated direction, there is a forward and backward normalized pheromone level for each edge depending on whether the normalization is done with respect to the incoming edges or the outgoing edges.

-More formally, we consider the family of rules given by functions $g:[0,1/2] \rightarrow [0,1] \in \setflb$.
-For any vertex with out-degree (in-degree) $1$, these rules send the forward (backward) flow to the next (previous) vertex, just as in the case of linear rules.
-For any vertex with out-degree (in-degree) $2$, these rules use the function $g:[0,1/2] \rightarrow [0,1]$, which takes the minimum of the normalized pheromone levels on the two outgoing (incoming) edges, and returns the fraction of the forward (backward) flow on the edge with minimum pheromone level.
+More formally, we consider the family of rules given by functions $g:[0,1/2] \rightarrow [0,1] ~ \in \setflb$.
+For any vertex with out-degree (in-degree) $2$, a rule in this family uses a function $g$, which takes as input the minimum of the normalized pheromone levels on the two outgoing (incoming) edges, and returns the fraction of the forward (backward) flow on this edge.
+In other words, $g(x)$ is the fraction of flow sent on edge with normalized pheromone level $x$, for $x < 0.5$.
 We assume that $g$ is monotonically increasing, that is, $g(x) \leq g(x')$ for all $x \leq x'$.
 Further, $g$ satisfies $g(0)=0$ and $g(1/2)=1/2$.
-This condition says that if one of the edges has $0$ normalized pheromone, we do not send any flow on it, and if both the edges have equal pheromone level, then we send equal flow on them.
+This condition says that if one of the edges has $0$ normalized pheromone, there is no flow on it, and if both the edges have equal pheromone level, there is equal flow on them.
+For any vertex with out-degree (in-degree) $1$, the forward (backward) flow goes to the next (previous) vertex, just as in the case of the linear rule.
+For our results below, we need to define these rules for only degree $1$ and $2$ vertices.

 Note that the linear decision rule studied in previous subsection belongs to $\setflb$, and corresponds to $g(x) = x$.